Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type: Introduction

 \subsection{Aknowledgements}

 We are grateful to Stefan Schreieder for many suggestions and remarks.
-We thank Ben Moonen for his comments on a first version of this draft.
-The second author was funded by ERC Synergy Grant HyperK, Grant agreement ID 854361.
+We thank Ben Moonen for his comments on a first version of this draft, and the anonymous referee for his remarks.
+The first named author was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358.
+The second named author was funded by ERC Synergy Grant HyperK, Grant agreement ID 854361.